 - Call early.
 Even though wheelchair assistance is a condition that is added to your booking, the carrier needs time to organize this transfer properly.

 - Make sure you arrive at the airport early.
 This is especially important during busy seasons as there will be lots and lots of other customers and long wait lines.

 Requesting help for special assistance

 - Contact us through Chat to select the required wheelchair from the below types:

-– You are able to walk short distances but cannot climb steps
+– You can walk short distances but cannot climb steps

-– You do not generally need a wheelchair, or only use a wheelchair for long distances, but are able to climb stairs
+– You do not generally need a wheelchair, or only use a wheelchair for long distances, but can climb stairs

 – You use a wheelchair at all times and require assistance to move around in the aircraft cabin